Military Support

 Need a Temporary Home for Your Pet?

 Relatives or friends should be the first choice for a temporary home for your pet.
-This arrangement gives both you and your pet a sense of security and a less stressful parting.
+This arrangement gives both you and your pet a sense of security and a less stressful separation.
 Volunteer foster families may offer temporary care during times of crisis when sudden transfers and deployments occur.
 Ask your base veterinarian about these care programs.

 Creating a Pet Care Agreement